phip1611/malloc-log-lib/README.md

 I'm sure a lot of my Code could be written much better from a more experienced perspective.
 Right now my code looks kinda messy because of the mashup of libc and Rust ..
+I tried to put my C++-Thinking into this.
+So don't condemn me too much for the code please! :D

 I like the ideas of Rust and I will defnitely deep-dive even more into it.
 I want to do a "real" Rust-Project (Binary) that "starts at main" - then the real fun begins :)